kush789/Quadratic-sieve/README.md

 # Quadratic-sieve
-An implementation of the quadratic sieve used to factor integers in C.
+A naive implementation of the quadratic sieve used to factor integers in C. This implementation makes use of the FLINT library.
+It supports factoring integers upto one word on the machine.